The No-Till Micro-Scale Flower Farm

 Have you ever wondered how to manage a farm without a tractor?
-Is your dream to be a flower farmer but you only have a small space?
 Interested in micro-farming but aren’t sure it can be a viable business?
 This course offers the steps and experiences you can follow to do it.

 In this course, Megan and Jonathan Leiss of Spring Forth Farm share their firsthand experiences including practical business management and the flower growing techniques they have learned over the years from their own micro-farm and homestead.
 Micro-farming is an excellent way to have a rewarding farm business that doesn’t take over your life, but it requires different business strategies than a larger farm.

 The strategies shared are applicable for a range of business sizes from a few beds in your yard up to half an acre (or larger).
 Learn about farm design, sales, and planning.
 Megan and Jonathan introduce the system for no-till farming that they use on Spring Forth Farm.

 No-till is an especially good fit for the micro-farm due to its low infrastructure investment and efficient use of space.
 Covering everything from bed making and cover cropping to crop planting and eventually, clearing out your flowers.
 This class provides a comprehensive overview of their no-till farming techniques.

 - Ideas for designing your own micro-farm business to fit your life

 - Which sales outlets are viable for a micro-farm

 - Techniques for growing and harvesting flowers with no-till methods